Christopher Garnett: Honours

 He was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to the London 2012 Olympic and Paralympic Games.

 Family

-Garnett is the son of (William) John Garnett, CBE, the British industrial relations campaigner, the brother of former Conservative politician Virginia, Baroness Bottomley, the nephew of former Labour politician Peggy, Baroness Jay.
+Garnett is the son of (William) John Garnett, CBE, the British industrial relations campaigner, the brother of headhunter and former Conservative politician Virginia, Baroness Bottomley, the nephew of former Labour politician Peggy, Baroness Jay.
 Garnett's late wife was The Hon.
 Su Garnett née Swann, elder daughter of Michael, Baron Swann; she died on 23 April, 2022.